 Cornish accepts transfer credit from accredited two- and four-year colleges.
 College-level, non-remedial course work graded "C" or better from regionally accredited institutions will be considered for transfer at the time a transfer student applies for admission.
 A student may receive a maximum of 70 semester credits of humanities and sciences coursework and/or studio coursework to be applied toward a degree.
-Transfer credits will be determined when the student has his/her portfolio review or audition.
+Transfer credits will be determined in conjunction with the work shown during the portfolio review or audition.
 Transfer student applicants will receive formal notification of the transfer credits granted when they are admitted to the College.
 Learn more about applying as a transfer student.

 What about credits from AP, IB, Running Start and Prior Learning?

-Students may receive credits from AP and IB exams as well as from Running Start and Prior Learning Experience.
+Students may receive transfer credit from AP and IB exams as well as from Running Start and Prior Learning Experience.
 Click here for more details.

 What should I know about applying to Cornish if I am a U.S. Military Veteran?

 All of the academic programs at Cornish College of the Arts have been approved by the Higher Education Coordinating Board’s State Approving Agency (HECB/SAA) for veterans who are eligible to receive veteran’s benefits under Title 38 and Title 10 of the U.S. Code.
 Veterans who want to attend Cornish should apply for admission and for their VA benefits simultaneously.
 Once admitted, new students should be prepared to accommodate a possible delay of at least two months between the start of the term and receipt of veteran’s benefits.
 Please visit the VA Benefits page for more information about using veteran’s education benefits at Cornish.